RezoanoorRahman/Stepwise-ordinal-regression-with-random-effect/README.md

 ---

 **Notes:**
-- `clm` is used when no random effects are present.
+- `clm` if all selected variables are fixed effect variables.
 - `clmm` is used once at least one random effect is included.
 - Greedy slection: at each step, choose the variable (fixed or random) with the largest reduction in AIC.